 Having a shallow one-level navigation slowed users down from completing common tasks.
 It also makes it difficult for users to discover more interesting content.

 How to tell where the navigation fell short?
 I turned to a year worth of Google Analytics data to find answers.
-I looked into search queries and popular pages.
-I took different ways to slice the data:
+I looked into search queries and popular pages to answer the following questions:

 Are some categories more popular than others?